SmingHub/Sming/Sming/building.rst

    Relative paths to dependent submodule directories for this Component.
    These will be fetched/patched automatically before building.

+   Default behaviour is to initialise submodules recursively.
+   To prevent this behaviour and initialise only the top-level submodule, add a file to the parent directory with the same name as the submodule and a ``.no-recursive`` extension.

 .. envvar:: COMPONENT_SRCDIRS

    Locations for source code relative to COMPONENT_PATH (defaults to “. src”)